berobinson/starter-hugo-academic/content/publication/dade-2022/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Marie C. Dade
+  - Marie C Dade
-  - Elena M. Bennett
+  - Elena M Bennett
   - admin

 # Author notes (optional)
 author_notes:
+  -

 date: '2022-01-01T00:00:00Z'
 doi: '10.1080/26395916.2022.2037715'